Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Generalized Pessimism Learning

-In building an appropriate uncertainty regularizer, we strive for a parameterization that ensures low bias and variance estimation of the target action-values.
-Similar to prior works \citep{optadv-OAC, top}, \textit{GPL} uses a linear model of some measure of the epistemic uncertainty in the critic.
+We strive for a parameterization of the uncertainty regularizer that ensures low bias and variance estimation of the target action-values.
+Similar to prior works \citep{optadv-OAC, top}, GPL uses a linear model of some measure of the epistemic uncertainty in the critic.
 Epistemic uncertainty represents the uncertainty from the model's learned parameters towards its possible predictions.
-Hence, the areas of the state and action spaces where the critic's epistemic uncertainty is elevated are the areas in which the agent did not yet observe enough data to reliably predict its returns and, for this reason, the magnitude of the critic's error is expectedly higher.
+Hence, when using expressive deep models, the areas of the state and action spaces where the critic's epistemic uncertainty is elevated are the areas in which the agent did not yet observe enough data to reliably predict its returns and, for this reason, the magnitude of the critic's error is expectedly higher.
 Consequently, if a policy yields behavior with high epistemic uncertainty in the critic, it is likely exploiting positive errors and overestimating its expected returns.
+As we use the policy to compute the TD-targets, the higher the uncertainty, the higher the expected positive bias.

-We propose measuring epistemic uncertainty with the expected Wasserstein distance between the critic's predicted return distributions $Z^\pi$, as defined by \citet{distributional-q-belle}.
-In the usual case where we parameterize the critic with multiple action-value functions, we interpret each action-value estimate as a Dirac delta function approximation of the return distribution, $Z^\pi_\phi(s, a)=\delta_{Q^\pi_\phi(s, a)}$.
-Our uncertainty regularizer then consists of linearly scaling this measure via a learnable parameter $\beta$:
+We propose measuring epistemic uncertainty with the expected Wasserstein distance between the critic's predicted return distributions $Z^\pi$ \citep{distributional-q-belle}.
+In our main experiments we consider the usual non-distributional case where we parameterize the critic with multiple action-value functions, in which case we view each action-value estimate as a Dirac delta function approximation of the return distribution, $Z^\pi_\phi(s, a)=\delta_{Q^\pi_\phi(s, a)}$.
+Our uncertainty regularizer then consists of linearly scaling the expected Wasserstein distance via a learnable parameter $\beta$: